LivePersonInc/developer-center/_exclude/scraps_kb.md

 2. In the Settings panel, click **KB Settings**.
 3. Click **More Options**, scroll down to the **Delete Knowledge Base** section, and click <img style="width:25px" src="img/ConvoBuilder/icon_kb_delete.png"> (Delete icon).
 4. In the confirmation dialog, click **Yes**.

+### Delete an article

+intro to be added

+**To delete an article from a knowledge base**

+1. Open the knowledge base.
+2. Use the search and filter controls to find the article, and select it.
+3. Click **Delete**.
+4. In the confirmation dialog, click **Confirm**.